awsdocs/aws-control-tower-guide/doc_source/compliance.md

-# What is Compliance?<a name="compliance"></a>
+# Guardrails and compliance<a name="compliance"></a>

-With AWS Control Tower, compliance means that cloud administrators know the accounts in their organization are compliant with established policies, while builders can provision new AWS accounts quickly in a few clicks\.
+Within AWS Control Tower, compliance means that cloud administrators know when the accounts in their organization are compliant with established policies, while builders can provision new AWS accounts quickly in a few clicks\.
+AWS Control Tower guardrails embody the rules of compliance\.

+When we talk about compliance in AWS Control Tower, we do not intend the same meaning as compliance with governmental regulations, such as data privacy or health information standards\.
+However, AWS Control Tower helps your organization to comply with many governmental regulations\.

 **Examples of compliance rules \(guardrails\) in AWS Control Tower:**
-+ Disallow public read access to S3 buckets
++ Detect whether public write access to Amazon S3 buckets is allowed
-+  Disallow internet connection through RDP
++ Detect whether unrestricted incoming TCP traffic is allowed

 **Examples of governmental compliance regulations:**
 + The U\.S\.
 Health Insurance Portability and Accountability Act of 1996 \(HIPAA\)